m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/full-example/randomization.md

 ## Use the trial configuration to set the word and color

-The code to set the word and color is similar to what we propsed at the top of this page.
+The code to set the word and color is similar to what we proposed at the top of this page.
 The important difference is that instead of randomizing within this Action, we draw upon the trial configuration we already created.
 We placed all our trials' configurations in the array `trialConfigurations`.
 We can use the variable `game.trialIndex` to access the configuration for our current trial.

 ```js
 Action.custom( {callback: () => {